maxrmorrison/deep-learning-project-template/README.md

 ## Installation

+Clone this repo.
+Change all instances of `NAME` to your project name.
-Clone this repo and run `cd NAME && pip install -e .`.
+Then run `cd NAME && pip install -e .`.

 ## Usage